GoogleCloudPlatform/cloud-sql-go-connector/migration-guide.md

 1. Configuring multiple drivers per engine type using distinct registered driver names
 1. Support for SQL Server
-1. (Postgres only) Configuring a connecting using pgx directly (see README for details).
+1. (Postgres only) Configuring a connection using pgx directly (see README for details).

 Below are examples of the Cloud SQL Proxy invocation vs the new Go connector